 To better understand how it works, let’s take a look at a couple of examples.

-You don’t need to declare any loops.
-The templating engine is smart enough to understand the structure of the source object applied to your document.
-If you refer to an object property inside a collection, it understands that we need to iterate it.
+There’s no need to manually declare loops; the templating engine intelligently recognizes the structure of the source object in your document.
+When you reference a property within a collection, it understands that iteration is required.

 {